About Us

 nancy.webster@hcps.net

-Nancy “Joanie” Webster (Oben) serves as President and is in her eighth year at Robinson HS in Tampa, Fla.
+Nancy “Joanie” Webster (Oben) serves as Past President and is in her eighth year at Robinson HS in Tampa, Fla.
 She advises the yearbook, newspaper and broadcast staffs.
 Webster received the 2018 JEA Rising Star at the JEA/NSPA National Journalism Convention.
 Before teaching, she worked as a marketing and communications coordinator for a nonprofit in Atlanta.
 Webster graduated from the University of Miami with a degree in communications, majoring in journalism.

 Executive Director